 Florida Stats Gathered

-As a microcosm of the country, and because our Foundation is only just beginning, we decided to see what we could learn about the state of Florida and Tourette Syndrome population, particularly in children aged 6 to 17 as per the CDC study above, first bullet point.
-We reasoned that if 1 of every 360 children ages 6 to 17 years has TS, then we could use that divisor to calculate how many children ages 6 to 17 in Florida have it.
+As a microcosm of the country, and because our Foundation is based in Florida, we decided to see what we could learn about the state of Florida and Tourette Syndrome population, particularly in children aged 6 to 17 as per the CDC study above, first bullet point.
+We reasoned that if 1 of every 100 children ages 6 to 17 years has TS, then we could use that divisor to calculate how many children ages 6 to 17 in Florida have it.
 This may not be entirely accurate but gave us a small window into the population we are serving.
-However, with the more recent number of 1 in 100 children, we have recalculated.
+Population statistics projected for Florida from the Bureau of Economic and Business Research has been used for these stats and their breakdown was from age 5 instead of 6.
 Here are some data points:

 - Broken down into the Tri-Counties of South Florida, these statistics using the divisor of 1 in 100 show that: